fnproject/flow/README.md

 }
 ```

-While the above program can be written and reasoned about as a single method, (and [tested using a JUnit rule](https://github.com/fnproject/fdk-java/blob/master/testing/src/main/java/com/fnproject/fn/testing/FnTestingRule.java)) it is in fact executed by braking each stage of the computation down into chunks, each of which runs as an independent Fn call - for instance the results of 'detect-plates' may be processed on one or more different containers.
+While the above program can be written and reasoned about as a single method, (and [tested using a JUnit rule](https://github.com/fnproject/fdk-java/blob/master/testing/src/main/java/com/fnproject/fn/testing/FnTestingRule.java)) it is in fact executed by braking each stage of the computation down into Fn Functions, each of which runs as an independent Fn call - for instance the results of 'detect-plates' may be processed on one or more different containers.
 Functions like 'detect-plates' may take a while to run and when they are running none of the surrounding code blocks are consuming resources in the platform.

 ## Writing Flow functions
 Flow Functions are currently supported in Java but the platform is not language specific and new language bindings can be build by implementing the function side of the [Flow API](docs/API.md).
+We are working on adding support for JavaScript, Python and Go.

 To find out how to use Fn Flow in Java read the [user guide](https://github.com/fnproject/fdk-java/blob/master/docs/FnFlowsUserGuide.md).